MusaZhanybekov/project-docs-ytsoy/README.md

 *If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the Internet, they can each tell 6,000.*

-E-commerce companies need to be especially mindful of their service team as well as the power of the social customer.
+**E-commerce companies** need to be especially mindful of their service team as well as the power of the social customer.
 E-commerce customers are visitors to a website differ by source, browser, purchasing habits, and other important attributes.
 Therefore, marketing campaign of e-commerce shop should be targeted by customers.
+Moreover, loyal customers can grow business faster than sales and marketing.

+For example, in the U.S., 40% of online shopping revenue comes from repeat customers, who make up only 8% of site visitors.

-**The purpose** is to improve marketing campain based on customer segmentation by dividing customers into various groups for future personalization services and to identify customers who are more likely to respond to promotions.
+**The purpose** is to improve marketing campaign, including customer loyalty program, based on customer segmentation by dividing customers into various groups for future personalization services.

 **Dataset** contains all the transactions occurring for a UK-based and registered non-store online retail from 2010 and 2011.
 The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
 Data consists of InvoiceNo, StockCode, Description, Quantity, InvoiceDate, DateTime, UnitPrice, CustomerID and Country.
+Data was found on www.kaggle.com.

-**Customer Segmentation using RFM Analysis**
+**Customer Segmentation using RFV Analysis**

-RFM provides a simple framework for quantifying customer behavior.
-RFM stands for the three dimensions:
+RFV provides a simple framework for quantifying customer behavior.
+RFV stands for the three dimensions:

 - Recency – How recently did the customer purchase?
 - Frequency – How often do they purchase?
-- Monetary Value – How much do they spend?
+- Value – How much do they spend?

 **Step 1** - Clean up the data;

-**Step 2** - Calculate the RFM metrics for each customer;
+**Step 2** - Calculate the RFV metrics for each customer;

 **Step 3** - Find the distribution for each metrics;